rarebreed/protean-service/retro/docs/why-retro.md

 indistinguishable from magic)

 That's not what appeals to me in games, or even in watching movies.
 I generally speaking love martial arts movies, except when they go into the fantastical wuxia type stuff.
-To me, my jaw drops when I see Jackie Chan in his peak being able to do what he does __in real__.
+My jaw drops when I see Jackie Chan in his peak being able to do what he does __in real__.
 The same with Tony Jaa.
-I am orders of magnitude more impressed with seeing this level of skill displayed than watching some crazy FX to simulate powers.
+I am orders of magnitude more impressed with seeing this level of skill displayed by real humans than watching some crazy FX to simulate powers.
 I think the last movie or series I enjoyed where the main story involved magical powers was the animated Avatar: The Last Airbender.
 Series about high tech is a little more palatable to me, at least because it's plausible, plus, the characters often don't have access to their "powers".

 And this trend where games cater mostly to characters having some kind of extraordinary power made me wonder:  why?
 Is the market demanding this, or is this what game designers are offering?
 As I showed in the kinds of games above, close